mazay/s3sync-service/docs/prometheus-exporter.md

 # Prometheus exporter

 The application has built in [Prometheus](https://prometheus.io/) exporter, which exposes a set of [Golang](https://golang.org/) metrics as well as some application related metrics.
-The exporter is listening for port `9350` by default and exposes metrics under `/metrics` subpath, both option could be changed via [the command line arguments](configuration.md#command-line-args).
+The exporter is listening for port `9350` by default and exposes metrics under `/metrics` subpath, both options could be changed via [the command line arguments](configuration.md#command-line-args).

 ## Custom metrics